An Grianán Theatre: Facilities

 An Grianán can also be used as a corporate venue, offering advanced technical and catering facilities.
 In addition to this, a full range of projection equipment is available for use.

-The eatery café is open all day, and transforms into a bar on show nights.
-There are a variety of options on the menu, whether you're looking for just a tea or coffee, or something more substantial.
-There is also a free car park to the rear of the theatre.
+The Coffee House café is open Monday to Friday from 9.30 until 3.30, and transforms into a bar on show nights.

 There are full facilities for people with disabilities including designated seating in the auditorium, a lift and specially adapted WC.
-There is also an inductive loop hearing system.

-There is ample and spacious parking to the rear of the building.
+There is also a Sennheiser Assistive Listening system in the auditorium that operates via an app using a smartphone.